 Supreme Court Win

-Brownstein’s first successful case in the U.S. Supreme Court was Sutton v.
+The firm’s first successful case in the U.S. Supreme Court is Sutton v.
 United Airlines.
-Lisa Hogan won at every stage for United and the case has been called “the most important ADA case that the Supreme Court has yet decided.”
+Lisa Hogan wins at every stage for United and the case is referenced as “the most important ADA case that the Supreme Court has yet decided.”

-The firm establishes the Mark F. Leonard Scholarship Program, a four-year scholarship of $2,500 a year awarded to a staff member’s child each year.
+The firm establishes the Mark F. Leonard Scholarship Program, a four-year scholarship awarded to a staff member’s child each year.

 Albuquerque Office Opens

 Our Albuquerque office opens with four attorneys to serve the needs of clients doing work in New Mexico.

 Bruce James Named Managing Partner

 The firm names Bruce James as managing partner.
 Previously, Jack Hyatt served as managing partner until 1991, and from 1991-2003, the firm had a committee-based management structure.

 TREX and E-470 Corridor